 That the former clinic's awesome art deco architecture matches that of the Edgewater is no coincidence.
 The story goes that the Edgewater was actually built to provide shelter to the patients who traveled from far and wide to visit the Quisling, which was sort of a Mayo Clinic back in the day.

 The building was converted into the Quisling Terrace apartments in 2000.
+Costello once said he'd seen the sign outside the building when driving past and jotted it down in his ideas notebook.

 Later, I walked down to Law Park, along Lake Monona, to pay tribute to Otis Redding, who died when his plane crashed into the lake exactly 41 years and one day before my visit.
 I dragged Andy Tarnoff along in my fruitless search to find the monument to Otis placed in the park.
 Like the lake, Law Park was iced over and frigid, curtailing our quest.